-How to Speed up and Boost Metabolism for Weight Loss
+How to Boost Metabolism for Weight Loss

 Your body’s metabolism is best explained as the rate at which energy is generated from the food you consume.
 This energy is the result of numerous unseen biochemical processes that occur within the body.
 The thyroid gland regulates the metabolism.
 Each individual metabolizes food into energy at a unique rate.
 In fact, two people of the same sex, weight and height might have vastly different metabolic rates.
 However, making minor alterations to diet, fitness, lifestyle and other factors can significantly boost your metabolic rate.
 Let’s take a closer look at the many different factors that determine your metabolic rate and how you can boost your metabolism.